ermouth/couchbox/README.md

 TLDR: one hook worker per one CouchDB bucket (DB).

-All hooks originating from one CouchDB bucket run in one worker thread.
+All hooks originating from one CouchDB bucket run in a single-threaded worker.
 This is different from CouchDB query server model, where each ddoc has own SpiderMonkey instance.